tanaikech/MCPApp/README.md

 In this sample script, "Tools", "Resources", and "Prompts" are implemented.
 At "Tools" and "Resources", the response value is created from Google Drive and Google Calendar using the functions and returned to the MCP client.

+**From v1.0.2, in order to use MCPApp as a library, LockService is given.**

 ```javascript
 /**
  * This function is automatically run when the MCP client accesses Web Apps.